x10xchange/starknet-perpetual/docs/spec.md

 - Withdraw, Deposit asset\_ids must be collaterals
 - Trade, Liquidate \- quote, fee asset\_ids must be collaterals
-- Deleverage \- quote is active collateral. base must be synthetic, it can be deactivated.
+- Deleverage \- quote is active collateral. base must be synthetic, it can be inactive.

 ### Fulfillment